timstephens/Dorbot/Readme.markdown

 Installation on Raspberry Pi
 ----------------------------

+###Hardware Setup

+You need to have SPI enabled on your Raspberry Pi.
+You can do this with `raspi-config`

+	sudo raspi-config

+Scroll to the 'Advanced Options' and select 'enable SPI'

 Connect up the radio to the GPIO on the Pi.
 The pins are:

 	Radio -- Raspberry Pi